ppalex/projet_3_aidez_mac_gyver/README.md

 ## Controls

-* Use key arrows to move in the maze.
+* Use key arrows to move in the maze
-* Press tab to display help.
+* Press tab to display help
-* Take all items.
-*
+* Take an item by positionning the character on the item

 ## Map settings